 If you need help finding a reputable company to undertake an access audit you can contact the National Register of Access Consultants.

 You can find a range of guides and resources on how the Equality Act defines disability and how it applies to businesses on the government website.

-FSB members can access further advice and guidance online via FSB Legal Hub or by calling our 24/7 legal helpline.
+FSB members can access further advice and guidance online via FSB Legal and Business Hub or by calling our 24/7 legal helpline.